alxarch/express-git/README.md

 ##  Hooks

 Git hooks are implemented using events.
+Async event handlers are supported via Promises.
+Event cancellation is possible (for cancellable events) by rejecting a promise or throwing an error.

-Register event listeners via `app.on()`
+Register event listeners via `expressGit.on(hook, handler)`

 Events to listen for: